cstivers/ProjectsPortfolio/README.md

 nba_prediction_project.html: Report of a project investigating factors that influence outcomes of Denver Nuggets games using Bayesian logistic regression analysis

 restaurant_ratings_prediction.ipynb: Notebook of a project that predicts the ratings of unreviewed restaurants in an UberEats dataset using machine learning methods

+research_poster.pdf: Poster used at a conference summarizing outcomes gained from undergraduate research